Pelaw Grange

-Pelaw Grange Stadium is a Greyhound Board of Great Britain regulated greyhound racing track located at North Lodge in the English county of Durham, between Chester-le-Street and Gateshead.
-The stadium has a restaurant and a number of bars and has been owned by the McKenna family since January 1965.
+Pelaw Grange Stadium (known as Star Pelaw for sponsorship purposes) is a Greyhound Board of Great Britain regulated greyhound racing track located at North Lodge in the English county of Durham, between Chester-le-Street and Gateshead.
+The stadium has a restaurant and a number of bars and is owned by Star Sports.

-Racing takes place every Friday and Saturday night as well as Sunday evenings.
+Racing takes place every Tuesday, Thursday & Sunday evening.
+Occasionally Saturday nights & Bank Holiday Mondays.

+Competitions run at Star Pelaw Include Rose Bowl, Stewards Cup, Star Sports On-Course Vase, Alan Dobbin Derby.

 Origins and opening

 A greyhound track situated north of Chester-le-Street was constructed and named after Pelaw Grange a nearby country house and farm directly to the east.
 It was reportedly built in 1944* by a man called George Towers to the south of Drum Road and directly next to the railway with the back straight running parallel to the east side of the railway.
 It served the local population in the area with independent racing (unlicensed).
 The entire area was a hot bed of greyhound racing with links to the mining communities that lived in the county of Durham.
 It is also believed that there was a larger greyhound stadium just to the north in Birtley.

-The stadium was taken over by Joe and Joyce McKenna in January 1965 racing every Thursday and Saturday.
+The stadium was taken over by Joe and Joyce McKenna in January 1965, racing every Thursday and Saturday.
 The racing consisted of level and handicap races over distances of 241, 410 & 570 yards with an inside hare.
-The McKenna’s son Jeff eventually became the track promoter and he continued to offer independent racing taking the role of General and Racing Manager combined.
+The McKenna's son Jeff eventually became the track promoter and he continued to offer independent racing taking the role of General and Racing Manager combined.
 Facilities improved over the years with the 360y circumference track becoming all-sand in the eighties.
 Competitions were introduced called the Newcastle Rose Bowl & Whitfield Oaks.
 There was computerised tote, car parking for 200 vehicles, three bars and two glass fronted stands.